 The hotel attracts high-profile business leaders and even heads of state, and the level of service reflects the exclusive clientele.
 It can be a bit stuffy and the staff may not always display the warmest of personalities, but the hotel offers unparalleled standards of service.

-There is a spa, fitness center, steam rooms, saunas, whirlpools, and a big heated outdoor swimming pool on the roof.
+There is a spa and fitness center in addition to steam rooms, saunas, whirlpools, and a big heated outdoor swimming pool on the roof.

 The Mandarin Oriental Taipei, one of the most beautiful properties in the entire Mandarin Oriental portfolio, has done a ton to attract high-end travelers in the city.
 Crowned with a dazzling 13-foot-high chandelier made of 50,000 crystal beads and fragments of amber, guests will be wowed from the second they enter the lobby.